Nas77777/TEST/backend/README.md

    flask run
    ```

+## Deployment

+The application is configured to work with Railway using the `railway.toml` configuration file.
+Make sure to set the `OPENAI_API_KEY` environment variable in your Railway dashboard before deploying.

 ## Security Note

 The `.env` file is included in `.gitignore` to prevent accidental commits of sensitive information.
+Always use environment variables for production deployments.